How to apply to become an RCMP officer

 If your application is screened out at this step, you must wait six months before re-applying.

-Step Two: Learn more about a career in policing: Attend a career presentation and write the RCMP entrance exam
+Step Two: Learn more about a career in policing: Attend a career presentation and complete the RCMP online entrance assessment

-Once you have been screened into the process, you will be invited to attend a career presentation and write the RCMP entrance exam.
+Once you have been screened into the process, you will be invited to attend a career presentation and complete the RCMP Online Entrance Assessment.

 During the career presentation, you will learn more about a career in policing and you will be able to discuss any questions or concerns you may have with a proactive recruiter.